Autonomous regions of the Philippines: Bangsamoro

-Former autonomous region
+Former autonomous regions

 Autonomous Region in Muslim Mindanao

-The Autonomous Region in Muslim Mindanao (ARMM) was proposed in 1976 during the Ferdinand Marcos administration and created on August 1, 1989, through Republic Act No. 6734 (otherwise known as the Organic Act) in pursuance with a constitutional mandate.
-In 2012 President Benigno Aquino III described ARMM as a "failed experiment".
-He proposed an autonomous region named Bangsamoro to replace ARMM with the agreement between the government and Moro Islamic Liberation Front.
+The Autonomous Region in Muslim Mindanao (ARMM) was created on August 1, 1989, through Republic Act No. 6734 pursuant to a constitutional mandate.
+In 2012, President Benigno Aquino III described ARMM as a "failed experiment" and supported its replacement with a new autonomous political entity under a peace agreement with the MILF.

-A plebiscite was held in the provinces of Basilan, Cotabato, Davao del Norte, Davao Oriental, Davao del Sur, Lanao del Norte, Lanao del Sur, Maguindanao, Palawan, South Cotabato, Sultan Kudarat, Sulu, Tawi-Tawi, Zamboanga del Norte and Zamboanga del Sur; and in the cities of Cotabato, Davao, Dapitan, Dipolog, General Santos, Koronadal, Iligan, Marawi, Pagadian, Puerto Princesa and Zamboanga to determine if their residents wished to be part of the ARMM.
-Of these areas, only four provinces (Lanao del Sur, Maguindanao, Sulu and Tawi-Tawi) voted in favor of inclusion in the new autonomous region.
-The ARMM was officially inaugurated on November 6, 1990, in Cotabato City, which was designated as its provisional capital.
+A plebiscite was held in several provinces and cities across Mindanao and Palawan to determine inclusion in the ARMM.
+Of these areas, only four provinces (Lanao del Sur, Maguindanao, Sulu, and Tawi-Tawi) voted in favor of inclusion.
+The ARMM was formally inaugurated on November 6, 1990, in Cotabato City.

-The Autonomous Region in Muslim Mindanao (ARMM) ceased to exist after a two-part 2019 plebiscite that ratified the Bangsamoro Organic Law (BOL).
-It was replaced with the new Bangsamoro Autonomous Region in Muslim Mindanao (BARMM) and now under the interim government, Bangsamoro Transition Authority.
+The ARMM ceased to exist after the 2019 plebiscite that ratified the Bangsamoro Organic Law, and was replaced by the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM) under the Bangsamoro Transition Authority.

 Western Mindanao and Central Mindanao

-Prior to the ARMM and BARMM, there were two autonomous regions in Mindanao, namely Western Mindanao (Region IX) and Central Mindanao (Region XII), each governed by a Lupong Tagapagpaganap ng Pook (LTP) or Regional Executive Council led by a chairman.
+Prior to the ARMM, two autonomous regions existed in Mindanao: Western Mindanao (Region IX) and Central Mindanao (Region XII), each governed by a Lupong Tagapagpaganap ng Pook (LTP) led by a chairman.

 Proposed autonomous regions

-1977 Bangsamoro proposal

-In the 1977 Southern Philippines autonomy plebiscite, there was a proposal to merge the Western Mindanao and Central Mindanao regions into one autonomous region called the "Bangsamoro Islamic Region".

-Basulta

-Senator Robin Padilla in November 2024 filed Senate Bill No. 2879 creating the Basulta Autonomous Region with Basilan, Sulu, and Tawi-Tawi as its constituent province.
-This followed a Supreme Court decision to exclude Sulu from the Bangsamoro autonomous region.
-The proposal was opposed by the League of Bangsamoro Organizations (LBO) which called the measure "divisive and disruptive".